jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

     sudo ip netns exec clab-cleu25-xrd01 tcpdump -lni Gi0-0-0-1
     ```

-2. From an SSH session to the Amsterdam VM ping the bulk transport destination IPv4 and IPv6 addresses.
-    ```
-    ping 40.0.0.1 -i 1
-    ```
+2. Lets now tie the SRv6 TE policy configured to what we expect to see in the tcpdump.
 What your looking for in the below output is the translation of the previously configured SRv6 TE policy below translated into the actual SRv6 packet header.
 So the TE bulk policy configured was:

    ```
       segment-list xrd2347